alephium/docs/docs/ralph/asset-permission-system.md

 features.
 It explicitly stipulates the flow of assets at code level, giving confidence to developers and users of the smart contracts that all asset transfers happen as intended.
-Together with the UTXOs model, it also offers simpler and more secure user experience by eliminating the token approval risks in systems such as EVM.
+Together with the UTXOs model, it also offers a simpler and more secure user experience by eliminating the token approval risks in systems such as EVM.

 Alephium uses the
 [sUTXO](https://medium.com/@alephium/an-introduction-to-the-stateful-utxo-model-8de3b0f76749)